lidia-saf/freecodecamp/markdwonPage/my-app/README.md

 ## So far the technologies used will include:
 1. React
 2. Redux
-3. API to process the markdown
+3. Marked.js package to process the markdown